Nissan Cedric: Third generation (230; 1971)

-Fourth generation 330
+Fourth generation (330; 1975)

 The 330 series Cedric was produced from 1975 through 1979.
+As with the 230, the 330 was offered as a Sedan, Wagon/Van, Coupé, and as a comparatively rare, pillarless Hardtop Sedan.
 Again, it was sold as the Gloria as well in the domestic Japanese market; in the export it was marketed as the 200C, 220C, 260C, and 280C (after 1978).
 The diesel engine returned, mainly for taxi usage.
 For the same purpose, there was a version of the four-cylinder "H20" petrol engine which ran on LPG.
-The engines were further modified as emission control regulations were again adjusted in 1976, using the moniker Nissan NAPS.

-Trim levels offered were the Deluxe, Custom Deluxe, GL, GL-E, SGL, SGL-E, 2800SGL, and 2800SGL-E. The SGL Brougham also first appeared in this generation.
+Trim levels offered at the time of introduction were the Deluxe, Custom Deluxe, GL, GL-E, SGL, SGL-E, 2800SGL, and 2800SGL-E. The SGL Brougham also first appeared in this generation.
 The "SGL" designation stands for Senior Grade Level, and the "E" represents fuel injection.
 Japanese buyers of the top level "SGL" models were liable for higher road taxes which justified the higher equipment levels and optional features added.

+The engines were further modified in June 1976 as emission control regulations were again adjusted, with the revised engines using the moniker Nissan NAPS.
+Model codes for petrol-engined cars were changed to 331, to reflect the engine changes.
+At the same time, halogen headlights were added and the luxurious F-series subvariant was introduced, only on the hardtop bodystyle (also available on the Gloria).
+Positioned just beneath the Brougham, "F" stood for fashionable.
+This was expressed by the fitment of rectangular headlamps, body-coloured hubcaps, and a higher quality audio system.

 October 1977 saw 1 million Cedrics produced.

-Halogen headlights were added in June 1976.
-As with the 230, the 330 was offered as a Sedan, Wagon/Van, Coupé, and rare pillarless Hardtop Sedan.
+In November 1978 the petrol engines on private-use models were revised to meet the 1978 emissions standards, leading to model codes being changed to 332 for cars equipped with those engines (diesels and vans remained 330).
+At the same time, radial tyres were made standard fitment on some of the highest-end models.

+The Datsun 220C Diesel was commonly used as taxis in Singapore and Hong Kong.
+This model came with front bench seat and column-shift manual transmission.